Cognitive Behavioral Therapy

 - By communicating their needs to others (calling a friend or sponsor, going to a 12-step meeting, making an appointment with your therapist, etc.)

 - By learning how to avoid drug users and refuse drugs (“I’ve had enough, thanks” or “I’m drug-free now, and I like it.”)

 CBT helps recovering addicts strengthen their communication skills, so they can effectively ask for help, refuse drugs, and express their emotions.
 In drug treatment, these skills are honed and practiced in a variety of settings, from one-on-one therapy to support group meetings and family counseling sessions.
 As addicts learn how to deal successfully with stressful situations or emotions, they develop a sense of self-efficacy, or the belief that they can handle the challenges of life as well as its joys and triumphs.

 CBT in the recovery process

-Although CBT is a powerful component of drug treatment programs, therapy alone is usually not enough to help patients achieve their recovery goals.
+Although Cognitive Behavioral Therapy is a powerful component of drug treatment programs, therapy alone is usually not enough to help patients achieve their recovery goals.
 Combining CBT with other therapeutic treatments can produce even better outcomes than therapy alone.
 A study published in the Journal of Consulting and Clinical Psychology

-, for example, found that relapse prevention training based on the principles of CBT was most effective when combined with other approaches, like medication therapy.
+, for example, found that relapse prevention training based on the principles of Cognitive Behavioral Therapy was most effective when combined with other approaches, like medication therapy.
 In drug treatment, CBT can be combined with pharmacotherapy for optimal results.
 Three of the medications approved for drug treatment include: